 MARINATE THE CHICKEN

 - Add the chicken pieces to a small bowl.
 Add the yogurt, garlic, ginger, cumin, garam masala, coriander, turmeric, paprika, and salt and pepper to taste.
 Mix well.
-Cover and refrigerate for at least 1 hour.
-Marinate overnight for more developed flavor.
+Cover and refrigerate for at least 1 hour (or up to 4 hours).

 ROAST THE CHICKEN